Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

 \subsection{Adaptive regularized Newton}

 The regularized Newton method using cubics was introduced by~\cite{griewank1981modification} and later revisited by~\cite{nesterov2006cubic}.
-An adaptive version of this algorithm was proposed by~\cite{cartis2011adaptive,cartis2011adaptive2}, with versions on manifolds proposed by~\cite{qi2011numerical,zhang2018cubic} and~\cite{agarwal2021adaptive}.
+An adaptive version of this algorithm was proposed by~\cite{cartis2011adaptive,cartis2011adaptive2}, with extensions to manifolds by~\cite{qi2011numerical,zhang2018cubic} and~\cite{agarwal2021adaptive}.
 The adaptive variants update the penalty weight automatically: they are called ARC.
-We consider those variants, and more specifically an algorithm that generates sequences $\sequence{(x_k, s_k, \cubicpenalty_k)}$, where $\cubicpenalty_k$ is the cubic penalty weight, and $s_k$ is the step at iteration $k$, such that $x_{k + 1} = \retr_{x_k}(s_k)$.
+We consider those variants, and more specifically an algorithm that generates sequences $\sequence{(x_k, \cubicpenalty_k)}$, where $x_k$ is the current iterate and $\cubicpenalty_k$ is the cubic penalty weight.
+The update rule is $x_{k + 1} = \retr_{x_k}(s_k)$ for some step $s_k$.
 At each iteration $k$, we define a linear operator $\linearmap_k \colon \tangent_{x_k}\manifold \to \tangent_{x_k}\manifold$ and the step $s_k$ is chosen to approximately minimize the regularized second-order model